Cosmological singularity as an informational seed for Everything: Introduction

-Since the most theories without inflation predict ``bounces,'' i.e. exclude singularity \cite{bran}, the content of the present paper implies a relatively narrow class of the theories with the singularity, but without inflation, otherwise there would be no sense to talk about information if the inflation rewrites it.
-In particular, the Milne-like universes could be an example of the model \cite{mil,John,loh1,conf0,levy,fm,lew,Singh,plasm}, where a stage of the linear universe expansion in cosmic time solves the problem of horizon without inflation.
+Since the most theories without inflation predict ``bounces,'' i.e., exclude singularity \cite{bran}, the content of the present paper implies a relatively narrow class of the theories with the singularity.
+Still, without inflation, otherwise, there would be no sense to talk about information if the inflation rewrites it.
+The Milne-like universes could be an example of the model \cite{mil,John,loh1,conf0,levy,fm,lew,Singh,plasm}, where a stage of the linear universe expansion in cosmic time solves the problem of the horizon without inflation.

-As was shown earlier \cite{Cherkas2017}, some finite quantities exist at the singularity, namely, the momentums of the dynamical variables despite the infiniteness of the dynamical variables itself.
-For instance, amplitudes of the scalar fields are infinite at the singularity, but their momentums are finite.
-In the quantum picture, finiteness of momentums allows building a wave packet at the singularity and setting an initial condition for the universe evolution.
+As was shown earlier \cite{Cherkas2017}, some finite quantities exist at the singularity, namely, the momentums of the dynamical variables despite the dynamical variables' infiniteness.
+For instance, the scalar fields' amplitudes are infinite at the singularity, but their momentums are finite.
+In the quantum picture, momentums' finiteness allows building a wave packet at the singularity and setting an initial condition for the universe evolution.
 It was shown at the example of the Gowdy model considered in the quasi-Heisenberg picture \cite{Cherkas2017}.
 Here, in the first section, we demonstrate it using the familiar approach to the quantum fields on the classical background.
 In the second section, as a bridge to the complete quantization of gravity, we consider a toy model where the scale factor evolution is uncoupled from the universe stuffing.
-It is shown, that both approaches give the same results.
-Finally, we discuss the information context of the universe initial state.
+It is shown that both approaches give the same results, i.e., reflect the same physical reality.
+Finally, we discuss the information context of the initial universe state.